bradfa/resume/resume.md

   architecture specification.
 * Assisted with defining and specifying the protocol and system level operation of Omni-ID's active RFID tag products.
-* Created a prototype Ruby on Rails application to quickly try out design concepts.
 * Proposed an identification, encryption, and authentication system to secure radio communications.
 * Set up and maintained a custom Debian Linux package repository.
-* One half of the firmware development team for Omni-ID's Power 400 active RFID tag using the TI CC430 system on chip.
+* One half of the firmware development team for Omni-ID's Power 400 active RFID tag.
-* Created and enforced a firmware code review work-flow with git resulting in high quality, low bug count, on-time delivery of firmware.
+* Created and enforced a firmware code review work-flow with git.

 ### 2010 to 2011: Xerox - Electrical Engineer